mohae/shuffle/README.md

 See `bench_test.go`'s `Deck` for an example implementation.

 ## `shuffle`
 Shuffles the elements using `crypto/rand`.
-If there is an error obtaining a random value, a panic will occur.

 ## `shuffle/quick`
 Quick shuffles allocate minimal memory, if any, and are much faster than `crypto/rand` shuffles.
 The slices are modified in place and nothing is returned.
 The PRNG is seeded using a value obtained from `crypto/rand` during initialization; if this operation results in an error, a panic will occur.